 Below are my photo perspective of this tour

 Museum and Entrance to the Ferry Ride

 I was freezing on the ferry ride.
 It was about 50 degrees and I had no warm clothing. 🙁

 Arrival to Robben Island – Murray’s Bay Harbour

 Once we disembark, we took take a short walk to the buses that will transport us to the historical sites around the Island.

 “The tour route includes the graveyard of people who died from leprosy, the Lime Quarry, Robert Sobukwe’s house, the Bluestone quarry, the army, and navy bunkers and the Maximum Security Prison where thousands of South Africa’s freedom fighters were incarcerated for years.
 The tour culminates with a viewing of Nelson Mandela’s cell”

 Definition of Coloureds: “are a multiracial ethnic group in South Africa, who have ancestry from African (Khoisan and Bantu), European, and sometimes also Asian (Austronesian and South Asian) ethnic groups.

-I leave you with a quote from Nelson Mandela ““Education is the most powerful weapon which you can use to change the world.”
-This tour offers an first hand education from the prisoners perspective.
-If you have a chance to to visit Cape Town, make sure to book this tour.
+I leave you with a quote from Nelson Mandela “Education is the most powerful weapon which you can use to change the world.”
+This tour offers a first-hand education from the prisoner’s perspective.
+If you have a chance to visit Cape Town, make sure to book this tour.